Quarx2k/android_device_moto_jordan-common/README.md

 rm -rf out/target

-For CM9 branch :
+For CM10 branch :
-  source build/envsetup.sh && brunch jordan
+  source build/envsetup.sh && brunch mb525

 or for AOSP :
-  source build/envsetup.sh && lunch full_jordan-eng
+  source build/envsetup.sh && lunch full_mb525-eng
   mka bacon

 Use the signed zip to update the defy with the bootmenu recovery, not the ota package !